Assassinations and Assassination Attempts of U.S. Presidents

 President Date Location/Address Outcome

-Abraham Lincoln April 14, 1865 Ford's Theatre, 511 10th Street NW
+Abraham Lincoln April 14, 1865 Ford's Theatre

 Washington, DC

-Lincoln was shot as he was watching a play.
-He died April 15, 1865 at the Petersen House in Washington of his wounds.
+April 15, 1865 at the Petersen House in

 Washington, DC